Dara-Da-Dara/Python-Basic/foundation/tuple_set_dictionary.md

 ## 2. Set
 A **set** is an unordered collection of unique elements.

+Unordered: It does not maintain any specific order of elements.

+Unique: It automatically removes duplicates — each element appears only once

 ### Creating a Set
 ```python
 set1 = {1, 2, 3, 4, 5}